ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ## Keyboard Modifiers

 Our `keyboard.ino` Arduino application is able to simulate presses of single keys.
-This application does not allow us to simulate combination of keys for example *Ctrl+Z*.
+But this application does not allow us to simulate combination of keys for example *Ctrl+Z*.
 Let us improve it and AutoIt control script to provide this feature.

-This is the [`keyboard-combo.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/keyboard-combo.ino) Arduino application:
+This is improved version of the Arduino application with the [`keyboard-combo.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/keyboard-combo.ino) name:
 ```C++
 #include <Keyboard.h>